 One evening Harvey came back from Philadelphia and brought sensational news.
 “Would you believe who’s in town?” he cried, “Carl Schurz!
 This is an incredible story!

-After After the failed assault on the arsenal in Siegburg, Kinkel and Schurz had gone to Baden to join the Baden-Palatinate uprising.
+After the failed assault on the arsenal in Siegburg, Kinkel and Schurz had gone to Baden to join the Baden-Palatinate uprising.
 But the revolutionaries were no match for the Prussian troops.
 Kinkel was wounded and taken prisoner.
 At last, only the fortress at Rastatt remained in the hands of the revolutionaries.
-Schurz was enclosed there with others, the situation was hopeless and finally they capitulated.
+Schurz was enclosed there with others, the situation was hopeless and finally, they capitulated.
 The Prussians executed many revolutionaries by firing squad.
-As Schurz was a Prussian citizen, they would have executed him too, but in the last moment he could escape through a sewer tunnel.
+As Schurz was a Prussian citizen, they would have executed him too.
+At the last moment he could escape through a sewer tunnel.